david618/rt/docs/IntroTest.md

 ![001.png](IntroTestPics/001.png)

-From DCOS select Universe Packages and search for Kafka.
+From DCOS select Catalog and search for Kafka.

-Click Install for "kafka".
-Click Advanced Installation.
+Click Review &amp; Run.
+Click Edit.
 Under brokers you should change COUNT to 1 for a small local DCOS cluster.
+Adjust the DISK size; this is the space where Kafka will store messages.
+Default is 5000MB (or 5G).
+Be sure to make this large enough to support the test you are planning.
+Under kafka section check "DELETE.TOPIC.ENABLE".

 ![003.png](IntroTestPics/002.png)

-Also Check  Enable Delete check box.
+Click Review &amp; Run; Run Service

 ![007.png](IntroTestPics/003.png)

-Click Review and Install; Install.

 It'll take a min or so for kafka to deploy.
 The default name of the kafka instance is "kafka".